theolivenbaum/resin/README.md

 ## Create your own collection and then query it.

+You may host one of these servers yourself, privately or publicly.
+Or you can use [https://didyougogo.com](this free search cloud).

 ### POST a JSON document to the WRITE endpoint

 	HTTPS POST didyougogo.com/io/[collection_name]